babakmilani/graphics/README.md

 ___________________________________________________________________________________________________________________________________________________________

 1. NO IDENTITY SPACE (NoIS): This was an idea I helped conceptualize.
-The initial idea was to create a brand that represents a community of people that create art in the form of fashion that hold no boundaries in common identity for the people.
+The initial idea was to create a brand that represents a community of people that create art in the form of fashion that hold no identity boundaries.

 ![NoIS-Typefont](https://github.com/user-attachments/assets/bc528d46-d639-4fd6-a931-6d1cd899d48a)